avidml/website/exampleSite/content/blog/safe-harbor-letter.md

 Yet, these kinds of studies are legally risky.
 Researchers risk having their accounts suspended or even being sued for violating terms of service.

-We also heed the insight—from work like the [Algorithmic Justice League’s report on “Bug Bounties for Algorithmic Harms”](https://www.ajl.org/bugs) — that voluntary safe harbor policies and vulnerability disclosure programs could lead to deeper structural change, by offering organizations an opportunity to develop the capacity to translate disclosures of harmful flaws into changes that meaningfully mitigate harm.
+We also heed the insight — from work like the [Algorithmic Justice League’s report on “Bug Bounties for Algorithmic Harms”](https://www.ajl.org/bugs) — that voluntary safe harbor policies and vulnerability disclosure programs could lead to deeper structural change, by offering organizations an opportunity to develop the capacity to translate disclosures of harmful flaws into changes that meaningfully mitigate harm.

 ARVA is thrilled to support [this open letter](https://sites.mit.edu/ai-safe-harbor/), written by a group of researchers including ARVA’s Borhane Blili-Hamelin, calling on organizations to adopt voluntary safe harbor protections for good faith testing of generative AI systems.